 - 4.1 The way in which waste is managed is undergoing a rapid period of change.
 European Directives, particularly on landfill, electrical waste and end of life vehicles has already led to significant changes in the way waste is managed in the UK.
 The Coalition Government is currently undertaking a review of National Waste Policy contained in the Waste Strategy for England 2007.
 This review will not alter the fundamental objective of reducing disposal to landfill to an absolute minimum, but will look at how changes can be made more rapidly and efficiently.
-In Leeds, this means we need to plan for a major reduction in landfill and a significant increase in more efficient forms of waste management capacity. - 4.2 As set out in Section 2, the vision and objectives of this plan match those of the City Council's Integrated Waste Strategy.
+In Leeds, this means we need to plan for a major reduction in landfill and a significant increase in more efficient forms of waste management capacity. - 4.2 In drawing up this plan, the Waste Topic Paper provides a fundamental source of evidence and forms part of the plan.
+As set out in Section 2, the vision and objectives of this plan match those of the City Council's Integrated Waste Strategy.
 This means future decisions will be based on applying the waste hierarchy and achieving Zero Waste.